 Please also read the section on Monastic Etiquette

-First-time visits are generally limited to one week.
+First-time visits are generally limited to a minimum of three nights and a maximum of one week.
 For those who have previously spent time with our community or people coming from overseas, it is possible to arrange a longer stay.

 Please don't make a reservation unless you can make a firm commitment to follow through.
 Failing to cancel a reservation may mean that someone else is turned away.